d-collins2/Mod4-DSA-Podcaster-frontend/README.md

   + Built a front end with React that made our components tree easy to use and understand
   + Used React Router to route users to different pages
   + Imported React libraries to add additional functionality and a more user friendly experience

-The back-end of this app can be found [here](https://github.com/d-collins2/Podcaster-Backend).
 ## Contents

 - [Libraries](#libraries)